danielduyvo/onboarding/analyses/downloading_data/dbGaP/03_fastq_dump_fasterq_dump.md

     * Dump only biological reads, omitting the technical reads
         * Drops barcodes and primers
 * readids
-    * Required option, alrternatives are origfmt, helicos, defline-seq and defline-qual
+    * Required option, alternatives are origfmt, helicos, defline-seq and defline-qual
     * Append read ID after spot ID as 'accession.spot.readid' on defline
     * For paired-end reads, the sequences are appended with .1 and .2